JadeAbel/Eye-Exercise/README.md

 In my best MJ voice - "I always feel like somebody's watching me".

 Project Title: Eye Exercise
 Description: As you move your pointer across the screen, the eyes follow.
 This movement is performed using the 'onmouseover' event.
 The eyes were created using CSS.

 Usage: FUN

 HOW TO RUN: Open the index.html file on your browser.
+You may need to clone this repository to your machine.

 Support: Email jade.marie.abel@gmail.com